vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-plutocracy.md

 pay and workers, so the justifications for this disparity are coming out as well.
 In February 2017, Alex Edmans at the Harvard Business
-Review explained that CEOs were like one-of-a-kind sports or entertainment stars and their salary should not be compared to ordinary people.^218 The problem with this argument is that there is no evidence that CEOs deserve this prima donna royal status.
+Review explained that CEOs were like one-of-a-kind sports or entertainment stars and their salary should not be compared to ordinary people.<sup>218</sup> The problem with this argument is that there is no evidence that CEOs deserve this prima donna royal status.

-Modern Index Strategy Indexes (MSCI) sampled 429 large-cap US companies between 2006 and 2015, and found that _“average shareholder returns were higher when a company’s CEO was in the bottom 20% (of total compensation) than it was for companies whose executives were in the top 20% of earners.”_ 219 Could it be that people work harder and produce more in companies that treat them as respected contributors?
+Modern Index Strategy Indexes (MSCI) sampled 429 large-cap US companies between 2006 and 2015, and found that _“average shareholder returns were higher when a company’s CEO was in the bottom 20% (of total compensation) than it was for companies whose executives were in the top 20% of earners.”_<sup>219</sup> Could it be that people work harder and produce more in companies that treat them as respected contributors?
 Companies that have a king and serf model do not fare as well.